Personal and Social development

-Aims of PHSE at Church Walk C.E.
-Primary School PHSE has five broad themes and aims to support the personal, social and emotional development of children and young people.
+Aims of PSHE at Church Walk C.E.
+Primary School PSHE has five broad themes and aims to support the personal, social and emotional development of children and young people.

 • To develop good relationships and respect differences between people, based upon our Christian Values.

 • To understand their emotions and act upon them appropriately.